Drakran/boardgames/README.md

 ## [Angular Setup](https://angular.io/guide/setup-local)
 - Download [Node.js](https://nodejs.org/en/) if you don’t have it installed (npm package manager will be installed with it by default)
 - Go through the steps in Angular Setup lol.
+(Just do STEP 1)
 - When in doubt, google the whole error